itsdayagain/cryptobyday-website-src/content/posts/bitcoin-weekly-2025-11-03-powell-throws-an-ice-bucket/index.md

 the US job market is holding up reasonably well after all, while the danger of higher inflation still looms.

-This somewhat hawkish stance from Powell was apparently not what the markets wanted to hear.
+This somewhat hawkish stance from Powell was not what the markets wanted to hear.
 They sold off towards the end of the week, adjusting to the prospects of slower than expected rate cuts.
 The disappointment was also reflected in the crypto space, which ended the week down across the board.
 Also, bitcoin ETF inflows turned negative again, showing that sentiment is still weak.

 However, it's probably a mistake to focus too much on the short term actions of the Fed right now.
 The fact is that the US economy is holding up, big tech